 NOTE: The film will open in New York on Ma5, 2014.
 In October 2013.
 Peter W. Higgs – who theorized about the boson particle named after him – was awarded the Nobel Prize in Physics, together with Francois Englert.
 For more on Walter Murch’s thoughts about editing, click here.

-And finally, an interesting look at Murch’s involvement in the Rolex Mentor Protege program.
+And finally, an interesting look at Murch’s involvement in the Rolex Mentor Protege program, as well as an interview from 2016.

 ©2013 Oliver Peters